o7-Fire/Mindustry-Ozone/README.md

 * 3.Run Mindustry
 * 4.fuck its crash
 * 5.you are a failure, can't even install a simple mods
-* 6.nvm its show up again
+* 6.nvm its show up again\
+or
+* 0.Copy and paste to %APPDATA%/Mindustry/mods/ (Mindustry user data)

 # Feature TODO
 > Fun tools